-This book is part of a series about the fundamental principles of cutting hair.
+This book is part of a series about the fundamental elements of cutting hair.
 It will show the right way to approach your customers, how to make sense of the hair in front of you and how to fully understand what the customer wants.
-It will explain the tools used and how to use them and how positioning the customer correctly will help to get a better cut.
-Also included is a series of step by step explanations of how I cut the seven primary cuts that all other haircuts are based on.
+It explains the tools used and how to use them and how positioning the customer correctly will help to get a better cut.
+Also included is a series of clear explanations of how I cut the seven primary cuts that all other haircuts are based on.

 Here is the contents page along with Chapter 6 The Long One Length Cut